 Whether you bring a handgun to the class, or shoot one of mine, everyone will be expected to shoot a “service caliber” weapon.
 This means revolvers will be .38 Special or larger in caliber, and semi-automatic pistols will be 9mm or bigger.
 This requirement will be waived for students with medical conditions that preclude the firing of a service caliber weapon.

 Classes for first time applicants last nine hours (as required by state law) and cost $90.* Renewal students take the same nine hour class, but pay a reduced fee of $70.* These tuition fees include the range fee for the indoor (air conditioned) range that we use for the live-fire portion of the class.

 The minimum age for a Concealed Handgun Permit in Louisiana is 21, but this age restriction does not apply to taking my classes.
 Many of our students are teens, accompanied by one or both parents.
-It may also be of interest to note that in a typical class, 30% – 40% of students are women, and in almost all cases the first-time female shooters do exceptionally well at end of the day.
+It may also be of interest to note that in a typical class, 30% – 40% of students are women, and in almost all cases the female shooters do exceptionally well on the live-fire portion of the class.

 This class is typically taught about once per month.
 People who would like to be added to our notification list can call either of the telephone numbers listed on our “Contact Us” page.
 Everyone on the notification list receives an email as soon as a date has been selected for the next class — the first 10 people who respond to the email are enrolled in the class.